The Hermeneutics of Data and Historical Writing (Fall 2011 version)

 Despite some recent methodological experimentation with data, historians have not been nearly as innovative in terms of writing about it.
 Even as scholars (at least in certain fields) have embraced communication with new media, historical writing has been largely confined by linear narratives, usually in the form of journal articles and monographs.
 The insistence on creating a narrative in static form, even if online, is particularly troubling—especially as data becomes more important for historical research–because it obscures the methods for discovery that underlay the hermeneutic research process.

-Permalink for this paragraph 1 Regardless of form, we need history writing that explicates the research process as much as the research conclusions.
+¶ 16 Leave a comment on paragraph 16 1 Regardless of form, we need history writing that explicates the research process as much as the research conclusions.
 We need history writing that interfaces with, explains, and makes accessible the data that historians use.
 We need history writing that will foreground the new historical methods to manipulate text/data coming online, including data queries and manipulation, and the production and interpretation of visualizations.
 There is no question that humanists can be—and in fact are trained to be—skeptical of data manipulation.
 This is perhaps the preeminent reason why the methodology needs to be, at least for now, clearly explained.
 With new digital tools, we are still groping to understand how to identify the best methods for very messy circumstances of data.

-Permalink for this paragraph 1 The reasons why many historians remain skeptical about data are not all that different from the reasons they can be skeptical about text.
+¶ 17 Leave a comment on paragraph 17 1 The reasons why many historians remain skeptical about data are not all that different from the reasons they can be skeptical about text.
 Historians have long reflected on the theoretical advantages and practical limitations of various methodologies and approaches to research.
 Critical theorists and historians alike have commented on the slippery notion of a text; some excellent theoretical work on cybertext and hypertext have muddied the waters further.
 The last few years have complicated such a notion even more as many traditional texts have come to be seen as data that can be quickly searched, manipulated, viewed from a variety of perspectives, and combined with other data to create entirely new research corpora.
 It is clear that a new relationship between text and data has begun to unfold.6 This relationship must inform our approach to writing as well as research.

 Case Study: Becoming Users and Communities of Data